broadstreetads/wp-ad-widget/wp-readme.txt

 == Installation ==

+First: Turn off any ad blockers you might have installed.
+They prevent ads from appearing!

-There aren't any special instructions for installing this plug-in.
+Other than that, there aren't any special instructions for installing this plug-in.
 Once installed, go to Appearance -> Widgets, and look for the "Ad Widget" widgets!

 You can also go to Settings -> Ad Widget for a video demo on how to use it.